Integrate with Jenkins

 Click the Projects link in the header to open the Projects list.

-From the Administration menu for your project, select Build Server Integration.
+From the action menu for your project, select Build Server Integration.

 From the New Mapping menu, select New build server integration.

 The New Build Server dialog opens in the sidebar.

 Enter values for the following settings: